neudheh/notes/GP/science and tech.md

 - Since everyone has their own version of reality that they strongly believe, it can be polarise difference groups of people and create tensions, threatening the social fabric
 - For example, In the US, people are burning cell towers, due to misinformation that they saw online about how the 5G cell towers are spreading the coronavirus
 ## People may also be more authentic on social media
-- Because social media is asynchronous, difficult interpersonal discussion where one needs take time tot think through and edit what they want to say may lead to a higher level of authenticity than in a face-to-face conversation
+- Because social media is asynchronous, difficult interpersonal discussion where one needs take time to think through and edit what they want to say may lead to a higher level of authenticity than in a face-to-face conversation
 ### Examples
 - Bondee, an app where users can make avatars in the form of cute comic representations of themselves,
 - Apps like Bondee can relieve us of any hang-ups we may have about our physical bodies and in a way, give us avatars which may be more representative of what we see as our true personalities